Pakistan: Environmentalists slam '10 billion trees' project | DW | 02.09.2021

 The government has said that it launched the plan to reverse environmental degradation but critics believe that is not the case.

 Hassan Abbas, an expert in environmental affairs, says that the plan to plant ten billion trees is being executed without any proper planning.
-Forests cannot be planted in isolation, he told DW, they need to have a canopy and understory where medicinal and herbal plants — that can generate revenues — may flourish.
+Forests cannot be planted in isolation, he told DW, they need to have a canopy and understory where medicinal and herbal plants may flourish.

 He explained that saplings have also been planted in places already suffering from water scarcity.
 This adds to the logistical costs which are coming out of the public coffers.